wp-plugins/newstatpress/readme.txt

 * Fix Overview Table (CSS)
 * Add Tool page with tab navigation

+Note: do not install if you did not have a recent PHP version

 = 0.9.3 =

 * Add Visits page with tab navigation